lee-richardson/word-count-plugin/README.md

 The resulting number is stored in a variable called wordCount, and then fed into the readTimeResult div as a whole number using Math.round.

-The resulting string will then be presented in your HTML as "This article will take [NUMBER OF MINUTES] to read."
+The resulting string will then be presented in your HTML as, for example, "This article will take 5 minutes to read."
 If the article will take less than a minute to read, "minutes" will be replaced by "seconds" in the presented sentence.

 ##Options